-Our amazing Program Director Tammy Nelson with 15 years experience in criminal justice and psychology working with adults and at risk youth.
+Our amazing Program Director Tammy Nelson with 15 years of experience in criminal justice and psychology working with adults and at-risk youth.

 With a Master's degree in Forensic Psychology with an emphasis in assessment and treatment, Tammy finds it important to give back by sharing her story to help others.

 Ellen specializes in fundraising, friend-raising, strategy and event management for non-profits.
 Since moving to the Desert, she has worked for Sanctuary Palm Springs in a variety of volunteer and leadership roles.
 She serves on the Board of the Palm Springs Chapter of Gay for Good, a non-profit that mobilizes the LGBTQ community to interact with the greater community by volunteering time to social welfare and environmental service projects.
 She is a member of D.A.P.’s Partners for Life and The LGBT Community Center’s Ocotillo Club.
 Ellen attended the University of Alabama and the College of Notre Dame of Maryland, graduating with a BA in psychology.
 She is the proud mother of three children.

 Before moving to Palm Springs, Charles spent 13 years teaching Culinary Arts at Edmonds Community College in Washington State.
 With a passion for young adult education, combined with a love of event planning and management working at Sanctuary allows him to do the work he loves with in an environment that is filled with some of the most passionate hard-working people he knows.